Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 The results presented in section \ref{subsec:main_results} stem from the evolution of initial data from two transversal \textit{null} hypersurfaces, one of which modelling the event horizon of a dynamical black hole.
 This suggests that the black hole we take under consideration has already formed at the beginning of the evolution.\footnote{Notice that the interior and exterior problems can be treated separately, due to domain of dependence arguments, and the exterior region in this context was proved to be stable in \cite{Hintz}, with respect to gravitational and electromagnetic perturbations.}

-Strictly speaking, however, SCCC constrains the admissible future developments of \textit{spacelike} hypersurfaces, on which \textit{generic} initial data are specified.
+Strictly speaking, however, the SCCC constrains the admissible future developments of \textit{spacelike} hypersurfaces, on which \textit{generic}\footnote{By ``generic'' we mean open and dense in the moduli space of initial data, in a suitable topology (see, e.g. \cite{RingstromAnn} and \cite{LukOh1}).
+This can also be interpreted in terms of a ``finite co-dimension condition'' (a related discussion can be found in \cite{LukOh1} for the non-linear case and in \cite{DafYak18} in a linear setting).
+Genericity of the set of black hole parameters plays a prominent role in \cite{KehleDioph}, for a negative cosmological constant.} initial data are specified.
 Although \textbf{we are not committed to any specific global structure}, it is useful to think of the characteristic IVP of section \ref{section:ivp} as arising from suitable (compact or non-compact) initial data prescribed in the black hole exterior (see also Fig.\ \ref{fig:global_structure}).
-The reason why we believe that our results are relevant to SCCC is that the initial data we prescribe for our characteristic IVP are compatible with numerical solutions obtained in the exterior of Reissner-Nordstr{\"o}m-de Sitter black holes.
-Such results are also expected to hold for perturbations of such black holes, due to the non-linear stability result \cite{Hintz}.
+The reason why we believe that our results are relevant to the SCCC is that the initial data we prescribe for our characteristic IVP are compatible with numerical solutions obtained in the exterior of Reissner-Nordstr{\"o}m-de Sitter black holes (see the paragraph below).
+Such results are also expected to hold for perturbations of such black holes, due to the non-linear stability results \cite{Hintz, HintzVasyStability}.

 In particular, our $v$ coordinate can be compared to half of the outgoing Eddington-Finkelstein coordinate of \cite{SCCCstill_subtle} (see appendix \ref{app:eddfinkel}).
 This can be used to see that, according to the same article, condition \eqref{condition_srho} can be (numerically) attained at the linear level: $s > K_{-}$ (i.e.\ $\beta = \frac{s}{2 K_{-}} > \frac12$, in the language of \cite{SCCCstill_subtle}) for linear waves propagating in the exterior of near-extremal (i.e.\ $\rho$ close to 1) Reissner-Nordstr{\"o}m-de Sitter black holes.
 This result is also expected to hold on dynamical black holes sufficiently close to Reissner-Nordstr{\"o}m-de Sitter, as the one we analyse.
 Indeed, notice that on a fixed background $s$ is equal, up to a multiplying factor, to the spectral gap of the Laplace-Beltrami operator $\square_g$.
 If we denote by $\text{QNM}$ the set of the quasinormal modes of the reference black hole, the spectral gap can also be expressed by